formalverification/formalmethods.io/docs/crypto/otp/2025Jun19-notes.md

-# Lean4: a primer for pedantic provers
+# Lean4: a primer for paranoids and pedants

-We seek to not only demonstrate *how* to prove properties in Lean but also *why* the methods work, connecting the seemingly magical world of tactics to the solid ground of **proof objects**, with which we are more familiar from Agda.
+We will demonstrate not only *how* to prove properties in Lean but also *why* the methods work, connecting the seemingly magical world of tactics to the solid ground of **proof objects**, with which we are more familiar from Agda.

-Our proposed aim to bridge the gap between tactic-based proofs and their underlying proof terms has been called "an outstanding pedagogical approach."[^1]

-We'll start with a concrete, fundamental example that we touched upon in our previous
-meetings: computing the probability of choosing a specific key at random.
+We'll start by reviewing a concrete, fundamental example from last time: computing the probability of choosing a specific key at random.

 This will allow us to *bring the ideas down to earth* and immediately dive into and discuss the *tactic vs. proof object* dichotomy.